“Alien”

 Anyone who knows me will be unsurprised to learn that Ridley Scott’s Alien (1979) is one of my favourite films of all time.
 So much has been written about this futuristic horror movie, however, that it’s hard to add anything useful to the conversation.

 I suppose I could start by telling you the story folllows the down-at-heel crew of the interstellar tug Nostromo as they investigate a distress signal emanating from a derelict alien spacecraft that appears to have crashed on remote planet.
-After some tense misadventures, luckless crew member Kane is brought back aboard the Nostromo with a hideous parasite on his face.
-The alien organism’s deeply unpleasant lifecycle leads to a suspense-filled – and occasionally gory – chain of events that sees warrant officer Ripley pitted against a lethal and elegant creature that has unexpectedly grown to monstrous proportions.
+After some tense misadventures, luckless crew member Kane (John Hurt) is brought back aboard the Nostromo with a hideous parasite on his face.
+The alien organism’s deeply unpleasant lifecycle leads to a suspenseful, and occasionally very gory, chain of events that sees warrant officer Ripley (Sigourney Weaver) pitted against a lethal and elegant creature that has unexpectedly grown to monstrous proportions.

 But you probably know that already.